Mesquite Business Center - Mesquite Local News

 Galliher opened Mesquite Business Center, located at 424 Riverside Rd. just a short time ago says he can beat any shipping price elsewhere.

 Galliher moved his family from California to Mesquite four years ago and has no regrets with the decision.
-He loves this community and is ready to serve them with a smile and some very entertaining and interesting conversation.
+He loves this community and is ready to serve them with a smile and some very entertaining and interesting conversation; his customer service philosophy is top notch.

 MBC handles all types of shipping from FedEx, DHL, UPS and the US Postal Service.
 They carry all boxes, envelopes and packing materials you will need for a one stop trip and will even supply you with some items you may need to take back to the office.
 Is your computer on the fritz?
 Give Galliher a call, he’s been fixing them for over 30 years.
 If you have extra parts that you no longer want to fix, give him a call for those as well.
 He’s just the guy to refurbish and repurpose the parts, make a working unit and donate it to a local non-profit, just ask the Virgin Valley Theatre Group who has benefitted from Galliher’s generous nature already.
 Galliher donated some equipment for the new theater makeover that has been in the works for some time.